mmoran0032/essentials/CLEAN-CODE.md

 Objects and Data Structures
 ---------------------------

-- Express data in abstract terms (hide implementation)
+- Express data in abstract terms such that the implementation is hidden

 - **Law of Demeter:** a method *f* of a class *C* should only call the methods of *C*, an object created by *f*, an object passed as an argument to *f*, and